Updated: Mar 4

 If you rely on spreadsheets, SQL, or your data team to generate pharmacy plan reports, you are wasting time and overhead.
 With over 50 fields and hundreds of thousands of lines in a standard pharmacy claims file, traditional pharmacy reporting is tedious and slow.
 The output may provide a summary view of different facets of the Rx plan, but the time required to manually cull this complex data often leaves little time to identify actionable insights for the plan sponsor.

 In contrast, true data analytics aggregates and displays pharmacy claims so that the client can make highly informed plan decisions.
 Data analytics dissects plan utilization, pricing details, and trends into nuggets of actionable information without time-consuming manual calculations.
-Traditional reporting provides a claims summarily.
+Traditional reporting provides a claims summary.
 Data analytics provides suggestions and highlights opportunities to affect change.

 “Without arduous spreadsheets and SQL queries, data analytics provides a consolidated, consistent, and frequent method for brokers and plan sponsors to understand exactly how their pharmacy dollars are being spent.”
 Kenneth Wener, COO Prescription Care Management.